bthornton191/adams_vscode/README.md

 ![adams python autocomplete](doc/adams_python_autocomplete.gif)

 ## Support for debugging python scripts in Adams View
 You can debug python scripts in Adams View using the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
-This extension provides a convenient command to attach the debugger to an existing Adams View process.
+This extension provides a convenient button to attach the debugger to an existing Adams View process.

+### Steps to debug a python script in Adams View
+1. Open an Adams View session
+2. Open the python script you want to debug in Visual Studio Code
+3. Click the **Debug Python Script in Adams** button in the top right of the editor
+   - Note: If you have multiple Adams View sessions open, you will be prompted to select one
+4. Set breakpoints in the python script
+5. In the Adams View session, import the python script
+6. The python script will break at the breakpoints.

 ![debugging a python script in adams](doc/debug_adams.gif)